TinuraD/async-better-ffmpeg/README.md

 # Better FFmpeg Async
 ## Asynchronous fork of [Better FFmpeg Progress](https://github.com/CrypticSignal/better-ffmpeg-progress)

-Note : This is not a completed project yet. <br/>
-Runs an FFmpeg command and uses [tqdm](https://github.com/tqdm/tqdm) to show a progress bar.
+Runs an FFmpeg command and uses [tqdm](https://github.com/tqdm/tqdm) to show a progress bar.<br/>

+## Note ⚠️
+- This is originally based on [CrypticSignal's better-ffmpeg-progress](https://github.com/CrypticSignal/better-ffmpeg-progress).
+The only difference is, this is asynchronous.
+(Also unifinished project)

 </div>